Obstructive sleep apnea: Epidemiology

 Benjafield AV, Ayas NT, Eastwood PR, et al. Estimation of the global prevalence and burden of obstructive sleep apnoea: a literature-based analysis.
 Lancet Respir Med.
 2019; 7:687-698.
 This is the first study to report the global prevalence of OSA, which exceeds 50% in some countries, affecting almost 1 billion people across the world.
 This underscores the need for effective diagnostic and treatment strategies to minimize the negative health impacts of sleep-disordered breathing.

 Marin JM, Carrizo SJ, Vicente E, et al. Long-term cardiovascular outcomes in men with obstructive sleep apnoea-hypopnoea with or without treatment with continuous positive airway pressure: an observational study.
 Lancet.
 2005; 365:1046-53.
-This landmark prospective observational study found that patients with severe untreated OSA had a higher incidence of fatal and non-fatal cardiovascular event in multivariate analysis, as compared to patients with mild disease, and those treated with CPAP.
+This landmark prospective observational study found that patients with severe untreated OSA had a higher incidence of fatal and non-fatal cardiovascular events in multivariate analysis, as compared to patients with mild disease, and those treated with CPAP.

-Obstructive Sleep Apnea : Diagnosis
+Obstructive Sleep Apnea - Diagnosis:

 Iber C, O'Brien C, Schluter J, et al. Single night studies in obstructive sleep apnea.
 Sleep 1991;14:383-5.
 Contrary to the accompanying editorial, this study first documented the effectiveness of split-night studies for the evaluation of OSA and helped establish split-night studies as the standard of care.